biometricITC/cPP-biometrics/input/BS SD.md

+# This document was uploaded only for reference and is being extensivily updated.
+Please don't make comments on this document until the revision is finished.
+Revision is supposed to be finished by 6th April

 # Supporting Document Mandatory Technical Document

 # Evaluation Activities for collaborative Protection Profile for Mobile biometric enrolment and verification - for unlocking the device - cPP